Post Malone discography

 His fourth studio album, Twelve Carat Toothache (2022), debuted at number two on the US Billboard 200.
 It also produced two top-10 singles: "One Right Now" (with the Weeknd), which peaked at number six on the US Billboard Hot 100, and "I Like You (A Happier Song)" (featuring Doja Cat), which peaked at number three.
 It also produced the top-20 single, "Cooped Up" (featuring Roddy Ricch).
 His fifth studio album, Austin (2023), debuted at number two on the US Billboard 200 and produced the single "Chemical", which peaked at number 13 on the Billboard Hot 100.
 It also produced the top-40 single, "Mourning", which peaked at number 36 on the Hot 100.
 In 2024, Malone released a collaboration with Beyoncé titled "Levii's Jeans", which peaked at number 16 on the Hot 100.
 Later that same year, he guest appeared on Taylor Swift's single "Fortnight", which debuted atop the Hot 100, giving him his fifth number-one single.

 On August 16, 2024, Malone released his sixth studio album, F-1 Trillion.
-The album spawned his sixth number-one single, cementing his status as a chart-topping artist.", "I Had Some Help" (featuring Morgan Wallen), which debuted atop the US Billboard Hot 100 in its first week.
+The album spawned his sixth number-one single, "I Had Some Help" (featuring Morgan Wallen), which debuted atop the US Billboard Hot 100 in its first week.
 It also produced the top-20 singles, "Pour Me a Drink" (featuring Blake Shelton) and "Guy for That" (featuring Luke Combs), which debuted at numbers 12 and 17 on the Hot 100, respectively.